SoftInstigate/restheart-website/docs/graalvm.md

 {: .bs-callout.bs-callout-info }
 At startup time, RESTHeart dynamically loads the plugins jars found in  the `/plugins` directory.
 Dynamic class loading is simply not possible with GraalVM.
 This is why you need to package RESTHeart core and all plugins in a uber-jar.

-Add the `native` profile to your `pom.xml`
+Define the Maven `native` profile following this example [pom.xml](https://github.com/SoftInstigate/web-frameworks/blob/native/java/restheart/pom.xml).

-Use this example [pom.xml](https://github.com/SoftInstigate/web-frameworks/blob/native/java/restheart/pom.xml) as a reference for your project.

 You can now build the native image with: